 The effect of fluconazole on other medicinal products

-Fluconazole is a potent inhibitor of cytochrome P450 (CYP) isoenzyme 2C9 and a moderate inhibitor of CYP3A4.
-Fluconazole is also an inhibitor of the isozyme CYP2C19.
-In addition to the observed/documented interactions mentioned below, there is a risk of increased plasma concentration of other compounds metabolized by CYP2C9, CYP2C19 and CYP3A4 coadministered with fluconazole.
-Therefore caution should be exercised when using these combinations and the patients should be carefully monitored.
+Fluconazole is a moderate inhibitor of cytochrome P450 (CYP) isoenzymes 2C9 and 3A4.
+Fluconazole is also a strong inhibitor of the isoenzyme CYP2C19.
+In addition to the observed/documented interactions mentioned below, there is a risk of increased plasma concentration of other compounds metabolized by CYP2C9 and CYP3A4 co-administered with fluconazole.
+Therefore, caution should be exercised when using these combinations and the patients should be carefully monitored.
 The enzyme inhibiting effect of fluconazole persists 4-5 days after discontinuation of fluconazole treatment due to the long half-life of fluconazole (see section 4.3).